cerebralvalley/compute-boilerplate/README.md

 * You can inference each endpoint locally in `use.py` to ensure proper functionality and testing!
 * We use a CUDA GPU if it's available, otherwise defaults to the CPU
 * In `scripts/setup/sh`, we've provided a script to setup and install all necessary dependencies
+* Some models require an agreement or signature to access.
+For these models, please sign the access documents on the model's page, and then input your Huggingface Access Token in `.env` to override this

 # SSH Commands
 * Creating a Key: